 • The Motion of the Galaxies

-If “all is one” (monism) and “all is god” (pantheism) then it logically follows from those two beliefs that “We are gods.”
-And that is what New Agers believe: Humans are divine.
+Follow their thinking.
+If “all is one” (monism) and “all is god” (pantheism) then it logically follows from those two beliefs that “We are god.”
+And that is what New Agers believe: Humans are divine beings.

-Joseph Smith's followers (Mormons) have long been telling us we can become gods.
-New Age adherents say, "We already are God!"
+Joseph Smith’s followers (Mormons) have been telling people for two hundred years that we can become gods.
+New Age adherents say, “We already are God!”

 [Deepak Chopra, The Seven Spiritual Laws of Success, in Acknowledgements, no page number.]